 As we prepared to leave, it became apparent there was going to be a price to pay.
 The previous night the natives prepared a meal for us featuring meat.
 Ah, yes meat!
 We were very tired of dehydrated food, and anything on four legs and barbecued had our undivided attention.
 Against my better judgment, I ate with dirty hands and all.
-One quarter of the team became sick. youngest Pathfinder was the sickest, and we determined the need for a doctor.
+One quarter of the team became sick.
+Our youngest Pathfinder was the sickest, and we determined the need for a doctor.
 I was the next sickest and lost my guts as we departed the city of Sucre.
-While I was sick, I laid on my hotel bed and began to praise the airport floor through the night, and around 3:00 a.m. we were finally able to fly to Miami.
+While I was sick, I laid on my hotel bed and began to praise God.